danielmsimuko/01-linux/README.md

 `$ sudo cat /etc/sudoers` lists which users have sudo commands

 `$ sudo cat /etc/shadow` finds the hash string of a users password

+### Environment Variables

+You can have three types of environment variables: `local`, `user` + `sysem` variables

+> Local
+variables relating to the current session only

+> User
+variables that would be related to the user only

+> System Wide
+System wide would be available to all users and on the system at all times

+`$ env` prints out the current variable

+`$ echo MY_VAR` creates a variable

+`unset MY_VAR` removes that variable

 ## Networking and Troubleshooting